- Explain why and how passive transport occurs

 Recall that plasma membranes have hydrophilic and hydrophobic regions.
 This characteristic helps the movement of certain materials through the membrane and hinders the movement of others.
 Lipid-soluble material can easily slip through the hydrophobic lipid core of the membrane.
 Substances such as the fat-soluble vitamins A, D, E, and K readily pass through the plasma membranes in the digestive tract and other tissues.
 Fat-soluble drugs also gain easy entry into cells and are readily transported into the body’s tissues and organs.
 Molecules of oxygen and carbon dioxide have no charge and pass through by simple diffusion.

-Polar substances, with the exception of water, present problems for the membrane.
+Polar substances present problems for the membrane.
 While some polar molecules connect easily with the outside of a cell, they cannot readily pass through the lipid core of the plasma membrane.
 Additionally, whereas small ions could easily slip through the spaces in the mosaic of the membrane, their charge prevents them from doing so.
 Ions such as sodium, potassium, calcium, and chloride must have a special means of penetrating plasma membranes.
 Simple sugars and amino acids also need help with transport across plasma membranes.